 Links to growth

-Having more skills raises capacity to and absorb innovations;
+Have more skills and capabilities to adopt and absorb innovations;

-Skills attract other inputs into the innovation process including capital and partnerships;
+Skills to attract other inputs into the innovation process including capital and partnerships;

 The more skilled a user/consumer is of a product, the more able they are to provide valuable feedback and innovation on top of the initial innovation.